MalikAbdulSalam/REST-API-to-run-terminal-commands-and-download-files/README.md

-# REST-API-to-run-terminal-commands-and-download-files
-REST API to run terminal command in server and download files from server
+# REST API to run terminal command in server and download files from server